 Here are today’s recommendations:

-Better: Excel Tankless Gas Water Heater – Excel has made a great product for people in RVs, tiny houses, or cabins that want access to hot water without having to store a huge water tank in an already limited space.
+Better: – Excel has made a great product for people in RVs, tiny houses, or cabins that want access to hot water without having to store a huge water tank in an already limited space.
 38,000 BTU, 20 lbs, runs on propane gas and batteries, and easily installed in a small space.

 Endless hot (really hot) showers, propane saving features, anti-freeze for cold winter camping use, 55,000 BTU, and easily installed in the RV.
 There are not a lot of features missing on this beast and I feel confident recommending it to RVers, cabin-owners, and tiny house owners.

 Frequently Asked Questions About Instant Water Heaters

 What are the biggest reasons to get an RV tankless water heater?